Boris Pandža

-Boris Pandža (born 15 December 1986) is a Bosnian football manager and former player who is currently working as an assistant manager at Bosnian Premier League club Široki Brijeg.
+Boris Pandža (born 15 December 1986) is a Bosnian football manager and former player.

 Club career

 Early career

 Pandža, who played solely in defense, started his youth career at hometown club Zrinjski Mostar before moving to Široki Brijeg, where he started his professional career.

 Hajduk Split

 After two-years at Široki Brijeg, Pandža joined Croatian First League club Hajduk Split in January 2006, but the move was completed in late-2006 and the fee was worth about €200,000 on a four-and-a-half-year contract.
 After spending two season limited in the first team, he started to be used more regularly under the management of Ante Miše.

 On 17 May 2009, Pandža scored his first goal for the club, in a 2–0 victory against Šibenik.
 After an impressive display at the club, he attracted interests from Premier League side Stoke City.
 Upon his departure from Hajduk, Pandža said he wasn't sorry for leaving the club.